sunpech/dotfiles/README.md

 # Sunpech's dotfiles

-My dotfiles for MacOS.
-This will help you/me get started setting up a fresh new MacOS setup. *(Ubuntu Linux not currently supported).*
+My dotfiles for macOS.
+This will help you get started setting up a fresh new Mac.

 I use [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks for configurations.

 ## Requirements

-You need to run z shell (zsh), which is default on MacOS since macOS Catalina, in 2019.
+You need to run z shell (zsh), which is default since macOS Catalina, in 2019.

 You'll need to have [homebrew](https://brew.sh/) installed.